ivy-llc/ivy/docs/overview/deep_dive/data_types.rst

 The reason for this is that the `Array API Standard`_ mandates that :func:`prod` upcasts the unsigned integer return to have the same number of bits as the default integer data type.
 By default, the default integer data type in Ivy is ``int32``, and so we should return an array of type ``uint32`` despite the input arrays being of type ``uint8``.
 However, torch does not support ``uint32``, and so we cannot fully adhere to the requirements of the standard for ``uint8`` inputs.
-Rather than breaking this rule and returning arrays of type ``uint8`` only with a torch backend, we instead opt to remove official support entirely for this combination of data type, function and backend framework.
+Rather than breaking this rule and returning arrays of type ``uint8`` only with a torch backend, we instead opt to remove official support entirely for this combination of data type, function, and backend framework.
 This will avoid all of the potential confusion that could arise if we were to have inconsistent and unexpected outputs when using officially supported data types in Ivy.